sb0123/pipenv-cookiecutter/README.md

 git push -u origin master
 # Pushes the changes in your local repository up to the remote repository you specified as the origin
 ```

+## Set branch protection on Github
+This cookiecutter generates a repo designed to work with Github's branch protection.
+To set that up, see [their documentation](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/defining-the-mergeability-of-pull-requests).
+You want to protect **master** or **main** at least and configure it to require the `check-versions` and `test` actions.
+> Note that you will likely need to have created your first pull request fewer than 7 days ago for these tests to show up on Github.

 ## Update SharePoint links
 The cookiecutter template README.rst comes with generic links to the Distributions and Documentation SharePoint folders that will need updating once you have followed all the instructions above.